tsmith165/rust_wipes/src/app/admin/alerts/_ALERTS_IMPLEMENTATION-SPEC.md

 -   Added React Email template for consistent email styling
 -   Updated alert processing to use React Email components
 -   Fixed duplicate email sending issue with double-check mechanism
+-   Identified need to migrate from unstable_cache to use cache directive
+-   Updated SPEC to reflect new caching approach
+-   Planning implementation of React cache for data fetching